axbh25/smac2026-Technova-naseej/README.md

 - Contacts
 - Learner progress
 - Teach-back response
+- Return-skill response
+- Completion timestamps
 - Playback state

 A personal detail typed inside the reviewed explanation is part of that text and will be sent unless the user removes it.

-Learner practice and spoken playback add no Firebase AI request.
+Learner practice, spoken playback, and Family Thread completion add no Firebase AI request.

+See `docs/ai-usage/ai-data-boundary.md`.

 ## Spoken Playback Boundary